pypm/home/docs/studies/prov20201103/index.md

 there have been several outbreaks (some of these being in the far northern communities).
 Peaks in hospitalization occur at roughly the expected times from the model (no adjustment of hospitalization parameters).
 Throughout the period the general community transmission rate appears was low, until last few weeks where it has increased.
+Current growth rate is about 5.3% per day.

 ![sk](img/sk_2_3_1103.png)